Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - Ohio State's games this year have hit the over on two of four set point totals (50%).

-- Ohio State is 2-2 against the spread and 3-1 overall in games when it scores more than 13.5 points.
+- When Ohio State puts up more than 13.5 points, it is 2-2 against the spread and 3-1 overall.

-- In games that Ohio State amasses more than 264.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Ohio State amasses more than 264.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Buckeyes have five giveaways this season, while the Scarlet Knights have eight takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.